bil022/CRISPR-SE/benchmark/Readme.md

 # CRISPR-SE benchmark:

 The CRISPR-SE benchmark evaluate the accuracies and speeds of existing mismatch search engines for CRISPR design.
 We benchmarked 8 search methods: BLAST, BLAT, Bowtie, Bowtie2, BWA, FlashFry, CrisFlash and CRISPR-SE.
-The full dataset is available http://renlab.sdsc.edu/CRISPR-SE/benchmark/ and also submitted to Zenodo.
+The full dataset is available at [benchmark](benchmark/) and also submitted to Zenodo.

 ## Prerequisites:
 The benchmark was performed in a Linux platform, the programs should be installed and excutable as: blastn, blat, bowtie, bowtie2, bwa, FlashFry-assembly-1.9.3.jar(provided), crisflash and se.
 Otherwise a path should be provided for the executables.